tixset/encryptionWebChat/README.md

 ``` bash
 /home/`whoami`/encryptionWebChat/start_server.sh
 ```
-If you don't want to hide the output of text information on the server, you can simply add " > /dev/null 2>&1 &" to the end of the line:
+If you want to hide the output of text information on the server, you can simply add " > /dev/null 2>&1 &" to the end of the line:
 ``` bash
 /home/`whoami`/encryptionWebChat/start_server.sh > /dev/null 2>&1 &
 ```